heritai/stylehive-dashboard/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://stylehive.streamlit.app)

-*Replace with your actual Streamlit Cloud URL after deployment*
+*Replace with your actual Streamlit Cloud URL after deployment.*

 ## 🤝 Contributing

 This is a demonstration project, but contributions are welcome:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a pull request
+4. Submit a pull request.

 ## 📄 License